EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 signals.
 For more details, please consult relevant hardware manuals from Yokogawa Electric Corporation.

-Note that the mbboRecord always outputs a value of zero when the record gets processed by being written a value into its VAL field regardless of whatever the value is.
-The author is not sure if the behavior is just a specification or a bug of the mbboRecord.
-At any rate, if you complete setting the conditions on a digital I/O module bit by bit by using B0, B1, B2, …, BF fields of an mbboRecord, you are free from the problem mentioned above.
+Note that the mbbo record always outputs a value of zero when the record gets processed by being written a value into its VAL field regardless of whatever the value is.
+The author is not sure if the behavior is just a specification or a bug of the mbbo record.
+At any rate, if you complete setting the conditions on a digital I/O module bit by bit by using B0, B1, B2, …, BF fields of an mbbo record, you are free from the problem mentioned above.

 # Handling Special Module